apnadkarni/blt/doc/comboentry.rst

     **flat**, **ridge**, **solid**, and **groove**.
 For example, "raised" means the rectangle should appear to protrude.
 The default is "flat".

-  **-show** *boolean*
+  **-show** *cipherChar*
-    Indicates to display text as circles instead of the text itself.
-    The default is "0".
+    Specifies a character to displayed instead of the actual characters in the text.
+This may be used for displaying passwords.
+If *cipherChar* is "", then the normal chararcters are displayed .
+The default is "".

   **-state** *state*
     Specifies one of three states for *pathName*:

     **normal**
-      In normal state *pathName* is displayed using the **-foreground** **-background**, and **-relief**  options.
+      Display the widget in its normal colors and relief (see the **-foreground**, **-background**, and **-relief** options).

     **disabled**
+      Display the widget in its disabled colors (see the **-displayforeground**, **-disabledbackground** options).
+Disabled
-      Disabled state means that *pathName* should be insensitive: the default bindings will not activate or invoke the item.
-In this state *pathName* is displayed according to the **-disabledforeground** and the **-disabledbackground** options.
+      state means that *pathName* should be insensitive: the default bindings will not activate or invoke the item.

     **posted**
       The menu associated with *pathName* is posted.
-      *pathName* is displayed according to the **-postedforeground**, the **-postedbackground**, and **-postrelief**  options.
+      The widget* is displayed according to the **-postedforeground**, the **-postedbackground**, and **-postrelief**  options.

     The default is "normal".

-  **-takefocus** *boolean*
+  **-takefocus** *focusBool*
     Provides information used when moving the focus from window to window via keyboard traversal (e.g., Tab and Shift-Tab).
-If *boolean* is "0", this means that this window should be skipped entirely during keyboard traversal.
+If *focusBool* is "0", this means that this window should be skipped entirely during keyboard traversal.
 "1" means that the this window should always receive the input focus.
 An empty value means that the traversal scripts make the decision whether to focus on the window.
-The default is "".
+The default is "1".

   **-text** *textString*
     Specifies the text to be display in *pathName*.
 If *textString* is not "", this option overrides the **-textvariable** option.
 The default is "".

-  **-textbackground** *colorName*
+  **-textbackground** *bgName*
-    Specifies the background color of the text area.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the background color of the text area.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "white".

   **-textfocusbackground** *bgName*
-    Specifies the background color of the text area.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the background color of the text area when the widget has focus.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "white".

   **-textfocusforeground** *colorName*
+    Specifies the color of the text when the widget has focus.
+The default is "black".

   **-textforeground** *colorName*
     Specifies the color of the text.
 The default is "black".

   **-textvariable** *varName*
     Specifies the name of a global TCL variable that will be set to the text of *pathName*.
-If *varName* is set to another value, the text in *pathName* will change accordingly.
+If the value of *varName* is changed, the text in *pathName* will change accordingly.
 If *varName* is "", no variable is used.
 The default is "".